mgontar/NutsPassion/README.md

 # NutsPassion
-UCU "Intro to DataScience" course project & Queen's International Innovation Challenge
+UCU "Intro to DataScience" course project & Queen's International Innovation Challenge project

 Using linear optimization we developed diet for people who live at subsistence wage in Ukraine.
 Proposed diets satisfies all the nutrition needs for adult people.